Painting contractors in

 Inspection Schedule

-No routine inspections required for standard painting work.
-Lead-safe work practices subject to EPA compliance verification if requested.
+No routine inspections for painting work.
+Lead-safe work practices subject to EPA compliance monitoring.
+Historic district work may require completion inspection.

 Insurance Minimums